jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 ---
 layout: post
-title: "React and Storybook: A Tale of Reusability (Part 1)"
+title: "Setting Up a Component Library with React and Storybook"
+metatitle: "Setting Up a Component Library with React and Storybook"
-description: "Create modular and reusable components that can be shared across projects by building a component library with React and Storybook."
+description: "Learn how to set up a component library with React and Storybook to create modular and reusable components that can be shared across projects."
+metadescription: "Building the foundation of a component library with React and Storybook.
+Learn how to create reusable design components that can be shared across projects."
-date: 2018-08-15 8:30
+date: 2018-09-11 8:30
 category: Technical Guide, Architecture, Frontend, React, Auth0 Engineering
 design:
   bg_color: "#222228"